carlosgalveias/gcccli/README.md

 ## Usage

 * To create a new project do 'gccli new' and follow instructions.
   It will create a new folder from where you run the command with the application
 * To generate you can do 'gccli generate <model|route|function> name'
 * To deploy the router do 'gccli deploy api'
 * To deploy a function do 'gccli deploy function <function-name> <trigger>'
 * To deploy all functions do 'gccli deploy functions'

-To test run 'npm test'
-To check test coverage do 'npm run coverage'

 ## Conventions

 If you don't like strong conventions GET OUT OF HERE!! , just kiddin.
 Yes , this application is very oppiniated and insipired by ember-data.
 The generic route expects models named the same way , etc.
-Models are pluralized, you you are handling a photo , the model is 'photos' and that will also be the route.
+Models are pluralized, so if you want to handle a photo , the model is 'photos' and that will also be the route.

 Ex:
 * Find	GET	api/photos/123